call-learning/moodle-local_resourcelibrary/README.md

 ============

 Add plugin code into the moodle local folder and run an update/upgrade.
 You should now see a new plugin and new menus under the Administration > Courses menu.
-If you want to edit the course resource library field directly into the course edit form, add the following to your config.php file:

-    $CFG->customscripts = dirname(__FILE__) . '/local/resourcelibrary/customscripts/';

 Usage
 =====

-The plugin will add a menu under Administration > Courses menu so two new types of custom fields can be added:
+The plugin will add a menu under Administration > Courses menu, so a new type of custom fields for activities can be added:
-* custom field for courses
 * custom fields for activities

 Those custom fields will then be taken into account in the resource library page and each field will have its related search form entry.